markjacksonfishing/katacoda/monitor-lab03/step2.md

 This lab uses a tweaked version of the Sysdig agent which supports scraping from Prometheus endpoints that uses authentication with private key and certificate.
-The work is still not merged intro dev branch but all of us hope that will be merged as soon as possible.
+At the time of writing, the work is not merged in the dev branch yet.

 Under the `sysdig-agent` directory you will find the following files: